-The OTI Country Representative based in Nigeria is a member of the Democracy, Conflict, and Humanitarian Assistance (DCHA)/OTI Africa (AFR) Regional Team, and reports to the OTI Regional Team Leader or his/her designee.
-The Country Representative's principal responsibility will be the development, oversight and management of DCHA/OTI's Northeast Nigeria country program.
-The incumbent will be called upon to represent OTI's mission and programs to senior-level government officials, in-country visitors, and senior officials from other international organizations, bilateral donors, and local government officials.
+The OTI Country Representative is a member of the Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI Africa Regional Team, and reports to the Washington-based OTI Regional Team Leader or his/her designee.
+As a member of the USAID/South Sudan country team and, specifically, the USAID/South Sudan Office of Transition and Conflict Mitigation (OTCM), the Country Representative will be required to work closely and coordinate with the USAID/South Sudan Mission Director and other technical teams such as the Program Office and USAID/South Sudan Office of Democracy and Governance.
+The incumbent will be called upon to represent the office, mission and programs to senior-level government officials, in-country visitors, senior officials from other international organizations, bilateral donors and local government officials.
+As an integral member of the USAID/South Sudan Mission, the OTI Country Representative will serve as the OTCM Team Leader.